If you are new to USTRC, getting a membership is easy. Just Contact our Main Office or click on the

 What is “winning the average?”

-This is the team that progresses through all go rounds with the fastest total or cumulative time on the number of required number of steers.
+This is a cowboy term that refers to a team that progresses through all go rounds with the fastest total or cumulative time on the required

 When do I enter?